-- 21. As part of its advice on the selection and ongoing review of the investment managers, RIEL incorporates its assessment of the nature and effectiveness of investment managers' approaches to financially material considerations (including climate change and other ESG considerations).
-The Trustee believes that effective stewardship is the most important means of addressing financially material ESG considerations within passive funds; which are used extensively within the Default.
+- 24. As part of its advice on the selection and ongoing review of the investment managers, RIEL incorporates its assessment of the nature and effectiveness of investment managers' approaches to financially material considerations (including climate change and other ESG considerations) in line with the policy set out in the SIP.
+The Trustee believes that effective stewardship is the most important means of addressing financially material ESG considerations within passive funds, which are used extensively within the Default.
 When considering the selection, retention and realisation of investments the Trustee considers a manager's approach to stewardship to be a key consideration.
-Over the Plan year the Trustee has received updated from RIEL and its adviser, LCP, on the quality of stewardship undertaken by the underlying managers used within the Default and self-select fund range. - 22.
-In December 2023, the Trustee reviewed LCP's responsible investment (RI) scores for the Plan's existing managers, along with LCP's qualitative RI assessments for each fund.
-These scores cover the manager's approach to ESG factors, voting and engagement.
+Over the Plan year the Trustee received updates from RIEL and its investment advisor, LCP, on the quality of stewardship undertaken by the underlying managers used within the Default and self-select fund range.
+The Trustee engaged with Legal & General Investment Management ("LGIM"), the Plan's largest manager, over the year to improve specific areas of its stewardship. - 25.
+In November 2024, the Trustee reviewed LCP's responsible investment (RI) scores for the Plan's existing managers, along with LCP's qualitative RI assessments for each fund.
+These scores cover the manager's approach to ESG foundations, Net Zero, systemic stewardship, voting and engagement.
 The fund assessments are based on LCP's ongoing manager research programme, and it is these that directly affect LCP's manager and fund recommendations.
-The manager scores are based on LCP's Responsible Investment Survey 2022.
-The Trustee was satisfied with the results of the review and no further action was taken. - 23.
-The Trustee has considered climate risks and opportunities over the Plan Year by: - Reviewing the Trustee's climate and ESG beliefs in the SIP to formulate and agree the Trustee's views; - b.
-Reviewing climate-related metrics to understand the climate exposure of the Plan's investment arrangements; and - c.
-Conducting climate scenario analysis to understand how risks and opportunities related to climate change could affect the Plan's investments. - 24.
-These activities will feed into the Trustee's second official Taskforce for Climate-related Financial Disclosures (TCFD) report which will be published following the end of the Plan Year. - 25.
+The manager scores are based on LCP's Responsible Investment Survey 2024.
+The Trustee was satisfied with the results of the review as the Plan's largest managers rated highly in most Responsible Investment areas considered, and no further action was taken.

+- 26. The Trustee has considered climate risks and opportunities over the Plan Year by: - a. conducting a deep-dive into one of its manager's stewardship practices and considering recommended improvements; - b. undertaking an annual review of the climate scenario analysis to determine whether it is appropriate to update the analysis; - c. reviewing climate-related metrics to understand the climate exposure of the Plan's investment arrangements; - d. updating the Plan's SIP and governance documents to reflect the Trustee's policy on stewardship and voting rights; and, - e. introducing an ESG-focussed fund to the Plan's self-select range. - 27.
+These activities will feed into the Trustee's second official Taskforce for Climate-related Financial Disclosures (TCFD) report. - 28.
+The Trustee believes that climate risk represents both a threat and opportunity to the Plan and utilises investments that can benefit from the transition to a low carbon economy and mitigate risks arising from climate change.
+The default strategy invests in a clean energy fund that offers exposure to sustainable infrastructure assets, which contribute to Europe's decarbonisation. - 29.
+In selecting Schroders and WHEB to manage the Sustainable Equity Fund, the Trustee reviewed LCP's RI assessments of the shortlisted managers.
+At the selection day, ESG factors, voting and engagement were discussed with each manager.
+In line with the policy set out in the SIP, the Trustee appointed managers which it believed have appropriate skills and processes to take account of financially material considerations. - 30.
 The Trustee reviews LGIM's ESG Impact Report on a quarterly basis.
-The report comments on the effectiveness of its engagements and provides a thematic review of its wider engagement activities. - 26.
+The report comments on the effectiveness of its engagements and provides a thematic review of its wider engagement activities. - 31.
 The Trustee has therefore kept under review the ESG analysis as per the Trustee's policy for financially material considerations.